2014 MyAFibStory.com 400

 The 2014 MyAFibStory.com 400 was a NASCAR Sprint Cup Series stock car race that was held on September 14, 2014, at Chicagoland Speedway in Joliet, Illinois.
 The race was 267 laps long, and it was the 27th race of the 2014 NASCAR Sprint Cup Series, and the first of the ten-race Chase for the Sprint Cup.
 For the second race in a row, Brad Keselowski won the race to take his fifth win of the season and the 16th of his career.
 Jeff Gordon finished second ahead of rookie Kyle Larson.
 Joey Logano, and Kevin Harvick rounded out the top five.

-Previous week's race

-Brad Keselowski led 383 (out of 400) laps on his way to his fourth win of the season at the Federated Auto Parts 400 at Richmond International Raceway.
-Keselowski stated in his post-race interview that he had "pinched myself once to make sure I wasn't dreaming.
-These are nights you don't forget as a driver and you live for", while stating that his car was "just flying" and that he "couldn't ask for a better way to enter the Chase than to win and take the first seed".
-Clint Bowyer finished third, and failed to overturn the points disadvantage he had, to make the Chase.
-Bowyer expressed disappointedly that it was "definitely frustrating not making that Chase, but like I said, when you do make the Chase, you want it to be for a championship, not just ride around in it".

 Report

 Background

 Chicagoland Speedway is a 1.5 mi tri-oval speedway in Joliet, Illinois, southwest of Chicago.
 The speedway opened in 2001 and currently hosts NASCAR racing including the opening event in the Chase for the Sprint Cup.
 Until 2011, the speedway also hosted the Verizon IndyCar Series, recording numerous close finishes including the closest finish in IndyCar history.
 The speedway is owned and operated by International Speedway Corporation and located adjacent to Route 66 Raceway.